nameless-and-blameless/TAG/reports/Phantom-Pantries.md

 | Hickory Valley Christian Church  | Chattanooga, TN     |
 | Mount Zion Baptist Church        | Georgetown, KY      |

-**Note for Mount Zion Baptist Church**: The May 2023 massacre severely damaged the sanctuary, and the TAG perpetrators invested heavily to completely renovate it.
+* **Mount Zion Baptist Church**: The May 2023 massacre severely damaged the sanctuary, and the TAG perpetrators invested heavily to completely renovate it.
 Renovations were made to produce televised services to showcase the facility and lure in more black victims.

 ## 4. Transportation